NicolasPennie/Starfighter/README.md

 # Starfighter
-Astroids-inspired JavaScript game ft. enemies and many lazerbeams
+An Astroids-inspired JavaScript game ft. enemies and laserbeams